Bitcrusher: Principal controls

 Bitcrusher effects usually have at least two controls: One reduces the sample rate, while the other reduces the resolution.

 The knob or slider for resolution reduction (a.k.a. "bit depth", "depth", or "bits") usually adjusts from 32 bits down to 1 bit.

 LossyWAV software by David Robinson and Nick Currie calculates the minimum bit depth to represent each segment of a PCM waveform without audible distortion.
 Though it is intended as a preprocessor for reducing bit rates in audio compression, pushing the quality setting lower produces bitcrush distortion.

 The control for sample rate reduction (a.k.a. "downsampling" or "averaging") is sometimes shown in Hz for a new sample rate, or as a reduction factor.
 Sample rate reduction is sometimes shown instead as the number of consecutive samples to average together to create a new sample.
 A value of 20 reduces the sample rate to 1/20 of its original rate.

-Examples

-Underground hip hop artist Aesop Rock makes subtle usage of this effect in his songs.

-The end of Daft Punk's "Short Circuit" from the album Discovery starting at 2:12.

-The 2000 Daft Punk single,"One More Time", uses a bitcrush effect in its melody.

-An example of a sound distorted by a bitcrusher is in the introduction to the song "Chemicals" from the album Shrink by German band The Notwist.

-The samples used in the Roland TR-909 drum machine, for example, have a resolution of 6 bits, leading to a similar sound.

-In the musical genre Hardstyle, bitcrushing has become an essential effect in many tracks.

-In harder versions of the electronic music genre Dubstep/Drumstep, bitcrusher "yah yah" and "yoi yoi" effects have become more popular in the recent years of the genre with some artists using the effect more than the genre's signature "bass wobbles".

-Often used in samples on songs for Madlib's alter ego Quasimoto.
-[LAX to JFK, Astronaut, Rappcats Pt.
-3, Blitz, etc.]